distributedhatemachine/distributedhatemachine.github.io/content/posts/triton-anatomy.md

 ## Execution model - kernels, grids, and how they map to GPU hardware

-- Triton exposes the kernel at the block/program level: every program instance (the work unit you index with tl.program_id) is analogous to a CUDA thread block / CTA but with Triton’s own abstraction.
+- Triton exposes the kernel at the block/program level: every program instance (the work unit you index with tl.program_id) is analogous to a CUDA thread block / CTA but with Triton's own abstraction.
 Internally a program instance is executed cooperatively by a configurable number of threads (warps).

 - `num_warps` controls how many warps (32-thread groups) are assigned per program instance. e.g. `num_warps`=8 => each program runs on 8 * 32 = 256 threads. `num_stages` tells the compiler how many pipeline stages to insert for software-pipelining (helpful for tiled GEMMs).

 - The grid you pass to kernel[grid] determines how many program instances to launch along each program axis; tl.program_id / tl.num_programs give the per-instance index/number.

-Why **this** is magic I've talked before: Triton’s block-level model frees you from thinking about individual threads - you reason in blocks/tiles and let the compiler parallelize across threads/warps inside each block.
+Why **this** is magic I've talked before: Triton's block-level model frees you from thinking about individual threads - you reason in blocks/tiles and let the compiler parallelize across threads/warps inside each block.
 This is what makes Triton kernels compact to write while still being efficient.

 ## Memory model & synchronization